Draw All Resonance Structures For The Nitryl Chloride Molecule No2cl

 7. Consider Other Possible Arrangements:

 While the O-N-O arrangement with Cl bonded to N is the most common, don't forget to consider if other arrangements are plausible.
-Think about it: for example, could Cl be bonded to one of the oxygen atoms?
-Which means such arrangements are generally less stable due to the lower electronegativity of nitrogen compared to oxygen and chlorine.
-Even so, we can explore these to demonstrate why they are less favorable.
+Here's one way to look at it: could Cl be bonded to one of the oxygen atoms?
+Even so, such arrangements are generally less stable due to the lower electronegativity of nitrogen compared to oxygen and chlorine.
+On the flip side, we can explore these to demonstrate why they are less favorable.

 Let's consider a structure where chlorine is bonded directly to oxygen: O-Cl-N-O.